felipaoCR/my_coffee_app/README.md

 my_coffee_app uses a Python script to establish a serial connection with an Arduino Uno, which takes an input signal from the script and sends a +5 volts signal to one of its digital pins, which we'll consider as the Arduino's outputs and the coffee maker's inputs.

-I'll split this project into two parts, the Python and the Arduino code.
+I'll split up this project into two parts, the Python and the Arduino code.
 The Arduino code is self-explanatory once you get to see it, so I won't be giving it a lot of explanation... plus, it's not larger than thirty lines of code.
 I'll also assume you are on a Linux system and have a simple non-programmable Coffee maker.
 There's not much diference from a Linux based OS from a Windows OS or Mac OS in order for this project to work, so feel free to use this code as long as you adapt it to your system.

 In order to make our Coffee maker work as we want it to, you'll need three components and a Twitter account: